PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 The first is in the roles of the people, who handle these steps.
 This deep insight of the business data needs experts on this field instead of programmers with a lack of understanding all the correlations and meanings.
 Instead, usually, data scientists or data analysts are needed for defining the needed data, evaluating the quality and detecting problems, so that a clear way to clean and prepare the data can be determined.

 A second difference is the need of a tool to visualize these data.
 For that the data scientists or analysts need skills for creating visualized data as quickly as possible.
-A very common tool for that are *Jupyter Notebooks* as can be seen in figure \ref{jupyter_nb}.
+A very common tool for that are *Jupyter Notebooks*, with which an easy preparation and plotting of the data is possible with the help of Python.

-First the data need to be CODE STUFF with python, then it can be visualized easily.
-This leads to a better understanding of the data, which helps finding issues, evaluate the quality, defining the way how to prepare and the objectives of what to do with the data.

 However, the most differences are in the **development and testing** stage.
 While in traditional software development this step consists mainly of coding and testing the single components with unit tests as well as integration tests, in ML development this stage is splitted in two stages - data preperation and the building of the model.
-Also the Code is not the only input the developers have to deal with, but there is data as a second, important input.
-This leads to several differences for the practices and tools defined for this stage.
+Also the Code is not the only input the developers have to deal with, but there is data as a second, important input. [@Dillon] This leads to several differences for the practices and tools defined for this stage.

 Starting with the *Collaborative development* and *Continuous integration*, the main point is to integrate and share not only the code between all participators, but also the data.
 Usual source control software like git sets limitations to the file size and are no designed for handling other data than code.
 This results in the need of another tool to handle big datasamples when developing an AI product, so that developers can share and integrate all of their work and not only the code.
 This is also necessary to share the results with the client and keep the product reproducible.

-A solution for this problem could be Git \acl{LFS} (\acs{LFS}), which is desinged for storing audio samples, graphics, datasets and videos.
+A solution for this problem could be Quilt or Git \acl{LFS} (\acs{LFS}), which are desinged for storing audio samples, graphics, datasets and videos.

 Another common tool for developing software are IDEs, which are supporting the developer in coding, collaborating with your team and integrating the workflow in an efficient way.
 For Machine Learning such tools have to be extended or new tools need to be created to visualize and especially prepare data.
-This includes for example possibilities to label images or videos.
+This includes for example possibilities to label images or videos and preprocess the data.
 Currently for this different tools has to be used.
 As long as there is no standardized way for labeling data, teams should agree on one tool for guaranteeing the correctness and uniformity.

 However, tools for labeling data, managing its quality and collaborating with a team are emerging.
 An example is Labelbox to name just one, which offers simple data labeling and management, collaboration and even some automation features.
+This labeled and prepared data then needs to be available from a shared repository, to which the whole team can contribute to, so that they can collaborate with each other.

 Another practice in traditional Software development is called *Continuous testing*.
 This includes automatically build the software and run unit tests on every single component as well as automated integration tests of the application as a whole.
 In AI development a completly different form of testing is necessary: